The Great Indian Startup Summit: The Ultimate Celebration of Entrepreneurship in India - www.lokmattimes.com

 Key Highlights:

-1. The changing consumer habits of Gen Z and Gen Alpha : This session brought insights on the future generation of consumers and entrepreneurs.
-Experts like Aniket Bajpai (Limechat), Shreya Bhatnagar (Anthill Ventures), Gopal Krishna ( Weezy), Kulmani Rana (Fibonacci X), and Debarya Dutta ( Upraised) discussed innovative business models and startup trends driven by Gen Z.
+- The changing consumer habits of Gen Z and Gen Alpha : This session brought insights on the future generation of consumers and entrepreneurs.
+Experts like Aniket Bajpai (Limechat), Shreya Bhatnagar (Anthill Ventures), Gopal Krishna ( Weezy), Kulmani Rana (Fibonacci X), and Debarya Dutta ( Upraised) discussed innovative business models and startup trends driven by Gen Z

 Fireside Chat with Punit K Goyal of BluSmart